 To become a GIG Member, you are required to complete the member application process (“Membership Application”), which may be completed through the Mobile App or by contacting Member Support.
 We may update the Membership Application from time to time, including as part of our efforts to improve the GIG Services and to better protect GIG Members.
 In addition, you are required to meet and maintain all of the following criteria (“Eligibility Criteria”) to become and remain a GIG Member and to use the GIG Services:

 - be at least 18 years of age;

 - hold a valid payment card;

-- hold a valid driver’s license issued by a state in the United States that has not been suspended, revoked, expired, surrendered, withdrawn, and that is not otherwise invalid for any reason; and
+- hold a valid driver’s license issued by a state in the United States which license has not been suspended, revoked, expired, surrendered, withdrawn, and that is not otherwise invalid for any reason; and

 - have a driving history that meets our requirements, which includes having no major driving infractions.

 We will endeavor to respond to your Membership Application promptly.
 You understand that you will not automatically become a GIG Member upon your completion of the Membership Application and/or your satisfaction of the Eligibility Criteria.
 We may or may not approve your Membership Application in our sole discretion.
+You will be notified if your Membership Application is approved.
 We may also revoke your Membership at any time in our sole discretion.

 We will also ask you to provide the following as part of your Membership Application and periodically thereafter:

 a picture of yourself taken with your cell phone; and a picture of your current and valid driver’s license.

 You consent to us using this information, and providing it to our affiliates, to allow us to provide and facilitate the GIG Services, including to verify the accuracy of any personal information you submit to us and to help prevent fraud, and for marketing purposes.

 Beta Test Member